GaetanoMar96/GCA/associate-google-cloud/Module 2 Essential Google Cloud Infrastructure Foundation.md

 - Compute-heavy workloads, with high memory capacity, high throughput, and support for parallel workloads.

 #### What is an image?
+They are copies of disk contents, used to create VM.

 - Boot loader
 - OS
 - File system structure